isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 drwxr-xr-x+  4 rfigueira  staff   128 Sep  7 14:42 Public
 -rw-r--r--   1 rfigueira  staff    20 Sep 26 21:37 example.txt
 ```
-In this case, the output contains more information, including if the item is a directory or a file (the **d** flag), the permissions, the owner and the group the file belongs to, the size in bytes, the last creation or editing date and the name of file.
+In this case, the output contains more information, including if the item is a file or a directory (containing the **d** flag), the permissions (r - read, w - write, x - execute), the owner and the group that own the file, the size in bytes, the last creation or editing date and the name of file.

 You can list all files that have a certain pattern in the name.
 For example, all files with the extension *.txt*
 ```